snowdrop-bot/snowdrop-bot/README.md

 Before to deploy the bot on a kubernetes cluster, it is needed to perform the following steps:

-1. Verify that PV volumes exist to bound the PVC of the bot with a volume of 2Gi.
+1. Verify that a PV volume exist to bound the PVC of the bot with a volume of 2Gi.
 See [appendix](#appendix) to create a PV if needed.
 2. Create the needed values to populate the secrets containing the JIRA, GITHUB keys using the values as stored under the `password-store` (see github.com/snowdrop/pass).

 **NOTE**: To simplify your life, create a `my-values.yml` file containing the keys: